Chocolatey and sweet fat bombs. These Fudge Fat Bombs taste just like a piece of fudge, but without the refined sugar!

 - Allow mixture to cool slightly and taste test to determine if additional sweetener is needed.
 Add more as necessary depending on your preferences.

-- Pour mixture into bowl and place in freezer for 90 minutes OR pour into silicone mold (if you choose to use a silicone mold, skip steps #4 and #5 and just allow the fat bombs to solidify in freezer, about 3-4 hours).
+- Pour mixture into bowl and transfer to freezer to solidify, approximately 60-90 minutes, depending on the temperature of your freezer OR pour into silicone mold (if you choose to use a silicone mold, skip steps #4 and #5 and just allow the fat bombs to solidify in freezer, about 2-3 hours).

 If you use stevia and use a brand that is different than the one I have linked here, you may need to add more.
 The brand of stevia that I use in this recipe is VERY potent and a little bit goes a very long way!
 If you do use a different brand, I recommend taste testing the mixture while it is still in liquid form and adding more sweetener if necessary.